-Instead of general New Year’s goals, I’m concentrating on discussing the childhood obesity epidemic.
-That said I do still have two general goals for myself, or I should say my household.
+I have two general New Year’s goals for myself, or I should say my household.
 One of my goals is to get this household more active, since we’ve been slacking, but we’ll discuss that later.
 First, let’s look at my big goal of the year.

 The ongoing food packaging goal

 For over four years, my New Year’s goal has been to eliminate food packaging that comes into my house.
 I’ve done a horrid job too.
 Seriously, I’ve been terrible, not really limiting much food packaging at all.
 Each year I think, this is the year I do better and each year – zero results.

 For example, if you look in my cupboards and fridge, here are some typical items we buy that come in packages of some sort: ketchup, crackers, soup, bread, frozen veggies, milk, refried beans, eggs, granola bars, butter, baking goods (I often, but don’t always buy bulk), sometimes cookies, tortillas, spaghetti sauce, cheese, bagels, rice and so on and so on.